How to become a yoga instructor

 Want to take card payments?
-Learn more about small business POS systems.
+Learn more about the best card readers for a small business.

 The main type of insurance you’ll need as a yoga teacher is public liability insurance, which covers you for the legal fees and compensation if a student is injured during your classes.

 - Employers’ liability – if you have staff

 - Building insurance – if you have a premises

 There isn’t a great deal of equipment required to teach yoga.
 Here are the essentials:

 - Yoga equipment – this includes mats, blocks, straps, and other props.
 In addition to those you use for classes, you’ll need some for your students too, as well as mat cleaner and other products to keep them in good condition

 - Yoga clothes – you should have a selection of suitable clothing